Sterling hits near 13-month high versus dollar

 Recent UK data, including evidence of falling unemployment and a strong rise in industrial production, has suggested the economy may be picking up.

-But BoE minutes on Wednesday showed some policymakers felt the economy may need more stimulus, suggesting the central bank may extend its 375 billion pound asset buying scheme.
+But the Bank minutes on Wednesday showed some policymakers felt the economy may need more stimulus, suggesting the central bank may extend its 375 billion pound asset buying scheme.

-Any easing by the BoE, though, is unlikely to happen until November and that is likely to support sterling against the dollar in the near term.
-The U.S. currency has come under immense pressure after the Federal Reserve unleashed a fresh bout of aggressive monetary easing.
+But any easing by the Bank is unlikely to happen until November and that is likely to support sterling against the dollar in the near term.
+The U.S. currency has come under immense pressure after the U.S. Federal Reserve unleashed a fresh bout of aggressive monetary easing.

+"But gains to $1.64 will be tough to sustain," said John Hardy, currency strategist at Saxo Bank.

 SHANGHAI China's yuan weakened against the dollar on Monday as hopes of major U.S. tax reforms continued to boost the greenback.